 - Over $30M in federal tax benefits captured via power purchase agreements (ITC + depreciation), which led to lower pricing.

 - Systems were placed at a variety of locations, including libraries, fire stations, office buildings, community centers and clinics.

-Regional Renewable Energy Procurement, PM Magazine, June 2012 (pdf)
+- Regional Renewable Energy Procurement, PM Magazine, June 2012

-Collaborative purchases of solar can save money for agencies, Mercury News Op-Ed, May 2012 (link)
+- Collaborative purchases of solar can save money for agencies, Mercury News Op-Ed, May 2012

 Where do I find out more?

-To register for County of Alameda contracting opportunities, click here.
+To register for future Alameda County contracting opportunities, click here.